Proper Maintenance of Recurve Bow

 An expert can understand the health of a bow accurately.
 Do an annual review by a specialist so you can stay confident about your bow.
-At the same time, you can tune-up the bow, and this will assure you the accuracy of penetration.
+At the same time, you can tune up the bow, and this will assure you the accuracy of penetration.
 If you’ll follow the process shown in the video below, hope you can tune your recurve, longbow yourself.

 So, this was the overall information about the recurve bow maintenance.
 If you follow the instructions, I hope you’ll get the best performance from your recurve bow and assure its long life.
-Best of luck for your perfect shoot!
+Best of luck with your perfect shoot!